Blackjack In Las Vegas

 is your game, you will want to study and memorize this chart

-Let's go back to the
+Let's go back to the two

-ALWAYS stand or stay on a 20 hand.
+stand or stay on a 20 hand.

-Since Aces count
+Since Aces count as a one

-of Aces and hope for a pair of tens or face cards for two 21 hands.
+and hope for a pair of tens or face cards for two 21 hands.

 Now that you have the Blackjack Strategy Chart before you and have